What is cancer?

 Types of cancer

 There are more than 100 different types of cancer.
-Each type is classified by the type of cell the cancer originates from – for example a breast cell, a lung cell etc.
+Each type is classified by the type of cell the cancer originates from – for example a breast cell, a lung cell etc. There are two major categories that all cancer types fall into.
+These are:

 • Solid tumour malignancies